openstack/horizon/doc/source/user/manage-volumes.rst

 #.
 Confirm your changes.

-   The dashboard shows the new volume snapshot in Volume Snapshots tab.
+   The dashboard shows the new volume snapshot in :guilabel:`Volume Snapshots` tab.

 Edit a volume
 ~~~~~~~~~~~~~